SGenheden/Tutorials/UmbrellaMemSoluteGmx/README.md

 * `gmx mdrun -deffnm membrane_equil`

+> If you have a later version of Gromacs, you can obtain warnings like **Right hand side '10.0 10.0' for parameter 'tau-p' in parameter file is not a real value**.
+The syntax of this parameter has changed in later versions, just remove the second 10.0.

 ### Equilibrate the coarse-grained membrane

 To minimize the membrane we need a topology and force field information for the lipids and waters.
 The Martini force field can be downloaded from [here](http://cgmartini.nl/index.php/downloads).